johnfkraus/complete-guide-to-elasticsearch/04-Mapping_&_Analysis/40-using-the-analyze-api.md

-# Using the Analyze API
+## Lesson 40 - Using the Analyze API

 ### Analyzing a string with the `standard` analyzer
 ```